 Chinese Jump Rope is a rope skipping game that is popular around the globe.
 Central European children call it gummitwist, while kids in Great Britain and New Zealand call the game “Elastics.”
-Truly a universal game, Chinese Jump Rope is popular among young girls in Austria, Italy, Germany and Austria, among many other countries.
+Truly a universal game, it is popular in Austria, Italy, Germany and Austria, among many other countries.

 One reason for the worldwide popularity of Chinese Jump Rope is the fact that although the moves can be quite challenging, the game itself is very simple.
 There is no need to buy expensive equipment since all players need is a strong piece of rope, some stamina, and good hand-eye coordination.